W2desc/wasabi2/README.md

 Code to reproduce the results of the paper.

 # Usage
-- Download:
-  - The images segmentation.
-  - The codebook.
-  - The survey definitions (i.e. the files that specify the traversals).
+- Download the image segmentations, the codebook and the survey definitions (i.e. the files that specify the traversals).
 - Extract local features to disk.
 - Retrieve query images.